 Suspended Sentence Probation for DWIs

 When a defendant is granted probation, the judge suspends the jail sentence and imposes community supervision.
-This can happen if someone is convicted of a first-time DWI offense all the way to more severe cases and those that involve repeat offenders.
+This can happen in first-time DWI offenses, more severe cases, and those that involve repeat offenders.

-Defendants should be fully aware that with each conviction, the possibility of doing time behind bars increases.
-The same holds true for defendants who may have failed a breathalyzer or have been involved in a car accident while allegedly under the influence.
+Defendants should be aware that the possibility of spending time behind bars increases with each conviction.
+The same is true for defendants who may have failed a breathalyzer or gotten into a car accident while allegedly under the influence.

 How To Receive Suspended Sentencing

 A suspended sentence with probation allows defendants to keep their freedom under state supervision.
-State prosecutors and judges may consider suspended sentencing if your DWI defense attorney can make the argument for it.
+State prosecutors and judges may consider suspended sentencing if your Houston DWI Probation Lawyer can make the argument for it.
 This can occur if you are a repeat offender or have another conviction.

 You must complete the court-ordered requirements to receive suspended sentencing.
 However, violating the terms of a DWI probation from suspended sentencing often results in immediate incarceration.
 Probation may be one’s last chance to stay out of jail.